fokhrun/survey-engine/README.md

 ### Remaining bugs

-There is no graceful way to handle survey with the same title.
+- There is no graceful way to handle survey with the same title.
 If title matches an existing title, the app will replace the existing survey with the newly created ones.
 Ideally, survey with the same title should either get a prompt to use a different title or some additional random text should be added the survey title to make it unique.

+- Survey files should have .survey and .response extensions.
+No mechanism exists to enforce that.

 ### Validator Testing